Howmen History, Family Crest & Coats of Arms

 The surname Howmen was first found in Huntingdonshire, where there were two records for the family found in the Hundredorum Rolls of 1273: Gilbert Houman; and Henry Houman.

 Matill filia Hiweman was found in Wiltshire c.
 1248 and Hugeman de Assinton was listed in Suffolk in the 13th century.
 In Huntingdonshire, Willelmus filius Howman was registered there in the Hundredorum Rolls and later, William Hiweman was found in Wiltshire c.
 1248.
 Humphrey Huueman was found in Suffolk in 1277.

 Early History of the Howmen family

-Another 134 words (10 lines of text) covering the years 1273, 1653, 1664, 1724 and 1777 are included under the topic Early Howmen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Howmen research.
+Another 67 words (5 lines of text) covering the years 1273, 1653, 1518, 1585, 1664, 1724 and 1777 are included under the topic Early Howmen History in all our PDF Extended History products and printed products wherever possible.

 Howmen Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Howmen include Homan, Homans, Howman, Hoeman, Hownam and others.